lhawes/world-of-dungeons-sheet/README.md

 - Add / remove items
 - Create swapping between multiple characters
 - Character creation process
+- Tracking process to show what has been done with the character?
 - custom abilities, skills, items?

 ## Tabs